Dan role: Zheng Dan

-Zheng Dan (正旦, "straight role"), also known as Qingyi (青衣, "verdant-clad"), is the role of middle-aged women.
+The Zheng Dan (正旦, "straight role"), also known as Qingyi (青衣, "verdant-clad") is the role of middle-aged women.
 The characters are mostly married, dignified and elegant women and are mainly the roles of wives and mothers.
 Similar to Guimen Dan, Qingyi's performance is characterized by singing and speeches, and the range of motion is relatively small.
-They are also required not to show their teeth and not move their dresses when they perform.
+They are also required to not show their teeth or move their dresses when they perform.